jerryhgladinet/docs/deploy/source/index.rst

     In summary, you can think of CentreStack as a way to elevate and turn a Windows File Server in a local area network into a Cloud/Internet facing file server solution with remote and mobile access.

-CentreStack server is pure software built on top of the Microsoft Web Platform, which includes:
+The CentreStack server is pure software built on top of the Microsoft Web Platform, which includes:

     * Windows Server,
     * IIS (Internet Information Server),